astronomer/building-dags-with-dag-factory/README.md

       operator: airflow.operators.empty.EmptyOperator
 ```

-Once the YAML file has been populated, we'll need a `.py` file to make sure the DAG is generated properly.
-This code is
+Once the YAML file has been populated, we'll need a `.py` file to make sure the DAG is generated.
+This code is mostly
-mostly boilerplate, and will remain the same for almost all DAGs authored using DAG Factory.
-Here's what that looks
+boilerplate, and will remain the same for almost all DAGs authored using DAG Factory.
+Here's what that looks like the
-like:
+code snippet below.
+Typically, the only thing that will change from DAG-to-DAG will be the file path pass to
+`DagFactory()`.

 ```python
 from dagfactory import DagFactory